Argentina Uncorked: Graffigna Malbec

 "Wine buffs write and talk as though the food and wine will be in your mouth at the same time, that one is there to be poured over the other.
 This is bullshit.
 Gustatory enjoyment comes from food and wine and cigars of your liking." ~ Clement Freud

 Just this past April, it was the celebration of Malbec grape.
 Many folks are not familiar with the grape, other than they know they like it, and they see much of imported from Argentina.
 The long and short of it, the grape mostly originated in the Bordeaux region of France, where it's one of the five grapes allowed to be blended in red wines produced there.
 Some will undoubtedly argue, no, no, it hails from Cahors, France, Malbec's 'real' ancestral home and goes by a couple other names there, Côt and Auxerrois.
 The styles from Cahors is typically much leaner, rustic and abundantly tannic, compared its Argentine counterpart, which is typically, rich, lush, and what some would even call opulent.
-There's much truth to support that assertion, from my experiences I'd say that's spot on in general.
+There's much truth to support that assertion, from the experiences I've had with this varietal I'd say that assessment is spot on in general.
 While the Malbec grape may have French heritage, I'd suggest, it has evolved, now sporting Argentine soul.

 A premium barrel regiment of French [85%] and the balance of American Oak for 18 months.
-In the glass, great intensity, a shimmering violet inkwell core.
+In the glass, wonderful intensity, a shimmering violet inkwell core.
 The wine was gorgeous, as I poured it into the decanter.
 Clarity wise, it was near opaque, but I could still see my finger underneath.
 Aromas are fragrant, blueberries, bright cherries, trail dust bouncing from the glass.
-On the palate, this wine is dry, the acid to fruit ratio is spot on, medium to full bodied, and sumptuous tannins.
+On the palate, this wine is dry, the acid to fruit ratio is spot on, medium to full-bodied, and elegant tannins.
 The flavors are plush, finely knit tannins, crushed blueberries, dark cherry, spices, notes of vanilla and toast.
 The finish is long, but not lingering.
-A very enjoyable wine.
+A delightful wine.
 The Score: 92 Points.
 Highly Recommend.

 Full Disclosure: The wines in this article were sent as 'samples' for the review process.